 Despite an increase in liability discount rates, negative asset returns drive funded status lower

-- Average funded status was down by 0.5% over the month - assets returned 1.9%, offset by a 2.5% increase in liabilities.
+- Average funded status was down by 0.5% over the month: Assets returned -0.7%, while liabilities decreased by 0.2%.

 Long credit spreads vs. long Treasury yields

 Spotlight: Record corporate bond issuance has had little impact on returns

 - In 2020, despite the equity market sell-off earlier in the year, the investment grade new issue market hit record levels with three months still to go.

 - Investment grade new issuance was $1.6TN as of 09/30, far surpassing the 2019 annual figure of $1.1TN.
 Total issuance at the same time last year was only $939BN.